mathias234/CSharp-GameEngine/README.md

 ```

 **Known Issues:**
+- You can currently only have ONE shadow caster
+- Batching sometimes moves objects to wrong positions, needs more testing

+- General preformance and memory improvements required

 **Future Plans:**

-- FXAA or other anti aliasing techniques
 - More UI stuff like text, and clicking and stuff
 - Editor
-- Sound(3d and 2d)
+- Sound(3d and 2d) - IMPORTANT!